 Classes are held weekly from September to May.
 Most often, the classes take place during Holiness Meeting (Sunday Morning worship Service).

-The class material may be downloaded from this link!
+The class material may be found here:

 Twice a year the Junior Soldiers are celebrated at Special Observance Sundays conducted during Holiness Meeting.
 At least one of these special meetings will also include the Junior Soldier Enrollment Ceremony.